Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Tuning

 \begin{theorem} In the case of the alive particle filter on partial, exact observations with the same target number of successes, $\ess$, for each observation,

 \end{theorem}

 When $\ess$ is large, we expect \eqref{eqn.Vrel.gen} to be close to an equality.
 Rewriting this gives,

 We see that for a given $\ess$, the relative variance is larger than in the case of exact observations.
 So, to achieve a given target relative variance, $\ess$ must increase.
-Since each $\Pbar_t$ is an average of $\ess-1$ (albeit correlated) probabilities, when starting from $\ess \approx T$, we anticipate $\Var{\prod_{t=1}^T \Pbar_t}$ decreasing roughly in proportion to $1/\sqrt{\ess}$ as $\ess$ increases.
+Since each $\Pbar_t$ is an average of $\ess-1$ (albeit correlated) probabilities, when starting from $\ess \approx T$, we anticipate $\Var{\prod_{t=1}^T \Pbar_t}$ decreasing roughly in proportion to $1/\ess$ as $\ess$ increases.
+Appendix \ref{sec.more.partial} provides further analysis in the case of very large $\ess$.

-In the case of very large $\ess$, each $\zvec_t$, $t=1,\dots,T$ is, essentially, $\ess-1$ independent draws from the corresponding filtering distribution, which we denote by $g_t(z_t|x^*_{1:t})$.
-For moderately large $\ess-1$, we expect this to hold approximately, so that